MrFlygerian/BostonHousePrediction/README.md

 # BostonHousePrediction
-Regression training usoing boston house price data from 1978
+Regression training using boston house price data from 1978